I am a software engineer. I have been working with C++, MFC, and net technologies for 15 years. I like video games and reading books.

 2. Publish and Subscribe

-If we go back to the button click on the form that says “Hi there”, there are some piece of information we need to know.
+If we go back to the button click on the form that says “Hi there”, there are some pieces of information we need to know.

 - A Container can hold one or more Components.
 The button is placed on the form which is a Component.
 The form is a Container which holds the button.